-Impact No. Impact description Mitigation measures Significance: No Mitigation Significance with Mitigation with any confidence what the effects on surrounding property prices will be.
-O-G-3 Loss of farming community way of life Each Visserspan project, each occupying some 200 ha of land, will within and of itself have minimal effect on the farming way of life of the general area, given that no residents will be displaced by any of the four projects, and only grazing land will be lost.
-However, this impact will develop in time as more projects come on stream, it will not happen instantaneously, hence it is included under the cumulative impacts of the operational phase of the solar PV project.
-As above Medium Low O-G-4 Social disruption due to influx of workers from other places The very small operating workforce required for each project (and the degree of overlap, that is, sharing of operating functions between the four projects that will result in a reduction in the total number of workers is not known) is not regarded as sufficient to generate significant social disruption, especially if some functions are outsourced to local businesses eg. panel cleaning services.
+Impact No. Impact description Mitigation measures Significance: No Mitigation Significance with Mitigation The very small operating workforce required for each project (and the degree of overlap, that is, sharing of operating functions between the four projects that will result in a reduction in the total number of workers is not known) is not regarded as sufficient to generate significant social disruption, especially if some functions are outsourced to local businesses eg. panel cleaning services.
 It is widely assumed that in these circumstances an increase in the HIV/AIDS infection rate will result from increased disposable income being used to engage the services of sex workers.
-HIV-AIDS prevalence in South Africa has stabilized and there is no particular evidence to support this contention, given the low numbers of construction workers involved and the opportunities to secure jobs for local residents.
-If any 'outside' construction workers have to be brought in, give them housing subsidies for renting accommodation in Dealesville, and bus them to site every day Draw up a code of conduct for project workers that governs how they conduct themselves both on-site and off-site at after-hours times.
+HIV-AIDS prevalence in South Africa has stabilized and there is no particular evidence to support this contention, given the low numbers of construction workers involved and the opportunities to secure jobs for local residents. them housing subsidies for renting accommodation in Dealesville, and bus them to site every day Draw up a code of conduct for project workers that governs how they conduct themselves both on-site and off-site at after-hours times.
 Reserve unskilled and semi-skilled construction jobs for local and Tokologo Local Municipality residents; Set up a recruitment office in Dealesville, invite all interested parties to pre-register in a system that captures their skill sets and establishes their eligibility for employment, then rotate piecemeal jobs between all suitable, registered candidates.
 A Dealesville/ Tokologo public liaison committee (with the participation of the Local Municipality, the Dealesville Chamber of Commerce and other prominent local citizens) that periodically reviews project employment records to verify that fair, equitable practices are being followed, will provide a necessary 'audit' function to circumvent problems of corruption that may arise.
 It will also ensure the transparency that the developer will need to demonstrate good intentions and practice.
 The Committee will also be the body through whom community complaints are channelled and resolution thereof verified.
-Low Low OPERATIONS PHASE: PROJECT 2 O-P2-1 Health, safety and security O-P2-1.1 Increased safety risk driving (south) on NW-SE/ West branch of Dealesville - Increase the set-back from the boundary and immediately start planting a spekboom hedge along the boundary with the road, to Low Very Low
+OPERATIONS PHASE: PROJECT 4 O-P4-1 Health, safety and security O-P4-1.1 • Increased safety risk driving (south) on N-S district road Project 4 will share a long boundary with the N-S district road (East branch of the Dealesville - Hertzogville district road) running through Visserspan.
+Since the solar PV panels face north, there will be times in the day when the glare off the panels may be visually disturbing and disruptive to drivers travelling southwards on this road.
+However, the visual impact assessment found that this impact would largely be restricted to the winter and to times of the day when the panels are directed directly to the north, hence the impact's significance was evaluated to be Moderate/ Medium.
+Increase the set-back from the road boundaries and plant a spekboom hedge along them, to visually shield the site.
+This will also reduce the risk of fires spreading from the road verges into the solar field, and vice versa.
+Medium Low